 Dual-process theories hold that there are two distinct processing modes available for many cognitive tasks: one (type 1) that is fast, automatic and non-conscious, and another (type 2) that is slow, controlled and conscious.
 Typically, cognitive biases are attributed to type 1 processes, which are held to be heuristic or associative, and logical responses to type 2 processes, which are characterised as rule-based or analytical.
 Dual-system theories go further and assign these two types of process to two separate reasoning systems, System 1 and System 2 — a view sometimes described as ‘the two minds hypothesis’.
 It is often claimed that System 2 is uniquely human and the source of our capacity for abstract and hypothetical thinking.
 This study is an introduction to dual-process and dual-system theories.
 It looks at some precursors, surveys key work in the ﬁelds of learning, reasoning, social cognition and decision making, and identifies some recent trends and philosophical applications.

 Scalar implicature: Inference, convention, and dual processes (with Maria Kasmirli).
 In K. Manktelow, D. Over & S. Elqayam (eds), The Science of Reason: A Festschrift for Jonathan St. B. T. Evans (pp. 259-81).
 Psychology Press.
-Show abstract
+Abstract

 The past decade has seen a flurry of experimental work on the psychological basis of conversational implicature, focusing in particular on the questions of whether implicature processing is automatic or effortful and whether pragmatic interpretations develop before or after logical ones.
 This chapter reviews this work, assesses its significance, and sets it within a wider theoretical context.
 In particular, it draws attention to a theoretical option largely ignored in the experimental literature.
 Most experimental work on implicature has been conducted within a broadly Gricean paradigm, according to which implicatures can be calculated and explained using general psycho-social principles.
 However, there is an alternative strand in philosophy of language, according to which many implicatures depend on convention rather than inference.
 We argue that this view should not be ruled out and deserves experimental testing.
 The chapter also makes connections with the literature on dual-process theories of reasoning, as developed by Jonathan Evans and others.
 Superficially at least, implicature seems made for a dual-process analysis, and we consider if this is correct.
 The chapter closes with some suggestions for future experimental work.

 Evolving the linguistic mind.
 Linguistic and Philosophical Investigations, 9: 206-14.
-Show abstract
+Abstract

 It is sometimes suggested that we can think “in” natural language.
 According to this “cognitive” conception of language, we have a linguistic mind, or level of mentality, which operates by manipulating representations of natural language sentences.
 This paper outlines two evolutionary questions that the cognitive conception must address and looks at some versions of it to see which provides the best answers to them.
 The most plausible version, I argue, is the view that the linguistic mind is a virtual system (a “supermind”), which arose when early humans learned to engage in private speech and to regulate it using metacognitive skills originally developed for use in public argumentation.